 An ethical will can supplement your estate plan by enabling you to share your story, your values, your wisdom, and perhaps most importantly, to express love and appreciation to the people who are most important to you.

-Watch this video featuring our Founder and Co-Chairman Eric Becker as he chats with his sons about the impact his ethical will has had on their family legacy.
+Watch this ethical will video featuring our Founder and Co-Chairman Eric Becker as he chats with his sons about the impact his ethical will has had on their family legacy.

-We are happy to help you through the process of writing your ethical will.
-Reach out to schedule your strategy session.
+As an award-winning multi-family office and private investment firm, we are happy to help you through the process of writing your ethical will.
+Schedule your strategy session today.